Niall Fitzgerald

-Niall Fitzgerald (born 1981) is an Irish Gaelic footballer who played as a midfielder for the Tipperary senior team.
+Niall Fitzgerald (born 1981) is an Irish Gaelic football manager and former midfielder.
+He has been manager of the senior Tipperary county team since 2025.

+Playing career

 Born in Clonmel, County Tipperary, Fitzgerald first arrived on the inter-county scene at the age of seventeen when he first linked up with the Tipperary minor team before later joining the under-21 side.
 He joined the senior panel during the 2000 championship.
 Fitzgerald subsequently became a regular member of the starting fifteen and won one Tommy Murphy Cup medal.